 Corruption is here in the world to stay, and it entrenches itself in our society deeper daily.
 Such is our most significant contemporary reality in times of peace and not in an emergency.
 It is even now legal.
 Corruption has paved the way for unnecessary and preventable wars, unrest, pestilence, systemic failures and emergencies.
 Many commentators brand such occurrences as unexpected contingencies.
 “Things happen”, is the persuasion we must believe, as if they occur with little or no calculated intention and help.
 The Covid-19 pandemic has exposed more corruption than is normally available to the average citizen.
 Backing ideologies, facilitators, and the consequences of corruption have become more visible to all.
 The media, criminal justice mechanisms, legislation and civil services could never offer the people such an accessible view of corruption in normal circumstances.

-When Manu Dibango invented disco music with his phenomenal hit “Soul Makossa”, besides the breakbeats, jazz and soul influences complete with saxophone, trumpet, drum kits, bass and lead guitars, piano/keyboards and other western musical instruments that made it the big success it was within the New York music scene and later worldwide, its central sensibility as was developed and perfected, came from somewhere.
+When Manu Dibango invented disco music with his phenomenal hit “Soul Makossa“, it was staggering.
+Besides the breakbeats, jazz and soul influences it was complete with saxophone, trumpet, drum kits, bass and lead guitars, piano/keyboards et al. that made it the big success it was within the New York music scene and later worldwide.
+Its central sensibility as was developed and perfected came from somewhere.
 Africa.
-Subsequently, Fela, Osibisa, Mariam Makeba, Hugh Masekela also working within the breakbeat, soul, funk, and jazz found instant fame and recognition as innovators in the world music scene and “Afrobeat” credited to Fela soon became an international art form with a strong legitimacy of its own.
+Subsequently, Fela, Osibisa, Mariam Makeba, Hugh Masekela also working within the breakbeat, soul, funk, and jazz found instant fame and recognition as innovators in the world music scene.
+And “Afrobeat” credited to Fela soon became an international art form with a strong legitimacy of its own.